AcklenAvenue/competencies/design/General Syllabus/OralCommunication.md

-# Oral Communication
+# Design Speaker

 ## Competencies:
-* Able to ask the right questions in order to receive quality feedback.
+* Able to present and communicate your ideas and contributions clearly and effectively.
-* Able to receive and accept feedback in order to improve your work and skills.
+* Able to lead a session and communicate with all participants.

 ## Evaluation:
 * Complete the following course: [Speak in Public](https://openclassrooms.com/en/courses/5253451-speak-in-public)